Employment

 SUMMARY OF RESPONSIBILITIES:

-- Perform all needed maintenance activities for all heavy duty fleet equipment to a high professional standard.
+- Perform all needed maintenance activities for all heavy-duty fleet equipment to a high professional standard.
+Performs the same duties on snowmobiles, ATVs, and UTVs.

 - Schedule and implement daily, weekly and annual fleet maintenance.

-- Training and educating apprentices in conjunction with the Equipment Maintenance and Shop Supervisor.
+- Training and educating apprentices in conjunction with the Maintenance Manager.

 - Ensure all Whitewater policies are adhered to as outlined in the current Employee handbook as well as all applicable WCB regulations.